nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### next-of-kin data: `/nok`

-Finds next-of-kin data for patients matching the input `PATIENT_NAME`, and is hence similar to the `get \n` command.
+Finds next-of-kin data for patients matching the input `PATIENT_NAME`, and is hence similar to the `get /n` command.

 Format: `get /nok PATIENT_NAME`